Postipuisto central quarter

 Location: Pohjois-Pasila, Helsinki, Finland

-Size: 35 400 m² housing, 960 m² commercial
+Scope of project: 35 400 m² housing, 960 m² commercial

 Team: Antti Lehto (partner in charge), Antti Haataja (project architect), Emilia Ellilä, Anna-Kaisa Aalto